What qualifications do you need to teach English in Japan?

 You Do Not want a tattoo if you want to live in Japan or Korea.

 If you currently have hand, face, or neck tattoos, this isn’t the job for you.
 If you’re thinking about it, I would strongly advise against it.
 Keeping a tattoo hidden means you have to be careful even outside of work during hot summer months.
-Plus hot springs in Japan are amazing and a lot of them don’t allow tattoos.
+Plus hot springs in Japan are amazing and most of them don’t allow tattoos.

 Professional positions don’t allow visible tattoos and you will most likely lose your job if you have one that is seen.
 Some young people don’t mind them as much, but you can’t work with students with a tattoo showing, no matter how innocent it is.
 Partially because teachers have a high status (and are held to higher standards) in Asia and partially because tattoos are associated with gangs and criminals, they will be frowned upon.
 This is drastically different from many places, so I want to warn you: it’s possible if it can be hidden, but not fun, if you have a tattoo in Japan.